Building A Successful

 In the red!

-That’s why it’s absolutely critical that you learn the 3Ps – the 3 primary elements -- of building a successful coaching business:
+That’s why it’s absolutely critical that you learn the 3Ps – the 3 primary elements -- of building a successful, sustainable, and profitable coaching business:

 Packaging your services is critical to the life and health of your relationship coaching business.

 Look at it this way -- you have 24 hours in a day and you need to eat and sleep.
 You probably also want to spend some time with your family and loved ones.
 Then there's chores, study time, exercise, commuting, and the list goes on and on.

 This means you can only take on a specific number of 1:1 clients before you hit burnout or start sacrificing your wellbeing to get everything done.